 Non-steroidal anti-inflammatory drugs (NSAIDs), as well as acetaminophen and aspirin, may also be to blame, as these have been found to cause higher rates of hearing loss in men younger than 60.
 In fact, men aged 50 to 59 were 33 percent more likely to experience hearing loss than men of the same age bracket that didn’t normally use aspirin.

 The ways in which men and women lose their hearing after age 80 are also different.
-Women initially experience low frequency hearing loss, whereas men normally experience high frequency hearing loss.
-This translates to men having a harder time hearing consonants and women having a harder time hearing vowels.
+Women initially experience low-frequency hearing loss, whereas men normally experience high-frequency hearing loss.
+This translates to men having a harder time hearing consonants and women having a harder time hearing vowel.

 Women’s brains also respond to certain sounds differently when compared to men.
 A study from the National Institute of Child Health and Human Development found that women’s brains usually activate after hearing the sound of a baby’s cry while men’s brains remain in a resting state.
 However, both the brains of men and women activate when they hear the cries of autistic babies, which tend to be relatively higher-pitched.